conrad619/rakwireless-docs/docs/Product-Categories/WisDuino/RAK811-Evaluation-Board/Quickstart/README.md

   caption="Missing Driver for the RAK811 LPWAN Evaluation Board" />

 - Under "**Other devices**" drop down list, an unknown **USB2.0-Serial** driver must appear.
-Right click into it and choose "**Search automaticaly for updated driver software**".
+Right click the unknown driver and choose "**Search automatically for updated driver software**".
 Again, before doing so, make sure to have an internet access or it will fail.

 <rk-img
   src="/assets/images/wisduino/rak811-evaluation-board/quickstart/interfacing-with-rak811/ejfeqklgjwmjjky5ewag.png"